QwertyL0L/QwertyL0L/README.md

 • [Rule34-SelfBot](https://github.com/QwertyL0L/rule34-selfbot)

+# What Inspired me to Code

+[This repo by careerender125](https://github.com/careerender125/discord-troll-bot) is where my coding journey started.

 # Contact Info

-• Discord: Wextra#0001 or wextraaa with no tag
+• Discord: Wextra#0001 or wextraaa (with no tag)